-We used a bare earth LiDAR-based DTM, i.e. the vegetation and most infrastructure features such as houses are filtered.
-The raster cell size of the DTM to derive all model relevant topographical parameters used in this case study was 10 meters.
+We used a bare-earth lidar-based DTM, i.e., the vegetation and most infrastructure features such as houses are filtered.
+The raster cell size of the DTM to derive all model-relevant topographical parameters used in this case study was 10 m.
 This cell size allows for a sufficiently high representation of surface topography without losing too much information through surface aggregation and smoothing.

-As rainfall input, a historic three hour long rainfall event was used.
-This specific rainfall event occurred in June 2009 and was a period of strong precipitation within an approximately 10 hour long rainfall that covered the study area in its entirety.
-Precipitation was the strongest in the central and western parts of the study and reached a total of up to 59 mm while hourly intensities reached maximum values of 25 mm.
+As rainfall input, a historic 3h long rainfall event was used.
+This specific rainfall event occurred in June 2009 and was a period of strong precipitation within an approximately 10 h long rainfall that covered the study area in its entirety.
+Precipitation was the strongest in the central and western parts of the study area and reached a total of up to 59 mm while hourly intensities reached maximum values of 25 mm.
 The historic rainfall event was used to facilitate our proof of concept; for an operational landslide forecasting and early warning service it would be necessary to replace the file with actual rainfall forecasts by meteorological services.
 The spatially distributed rainfall raster maps representing hourly rainfall are based on an automated geostatistical interpolation (the methodology is described in detail in Canli et al., 2017).
-The selection of hourly rainfall input as well as the decision to choose a three-hour timeframe was made arbitrarily as for the study area there are no published information available on the hydrological response of landslides to rainfall.
+The selection of hourly rainfall input as well as the decision to choose a 3 h timeframe was made arbitrarily as for the study area there is no published information available on the hydrological response of landslides to rainfall.
 The spatial resolution of 1 km for the rainfall input was resampled to match the cell size of the DTM, which is a prerequisite of TRIGRS.

-Information on the spatial distribution of landslides was used for a qualitative validation of the modeling results for the following reasons: a) for Lower Austria a very comprehensive and spatially accurate landslide inventory based on high-resolution airborne LiDAR based DTM mapping exists (Petschko et al., 2015), however, it does not contain any temporal information; b) the Building Ground Registry (BGR) is the most comprehensive source of reported damage causing landslides in Austria, however, its spatial and temporal accuracy is insufficient for physically-based model calibration and validation.
-As a result, it is not directly possible to quantitatively validate the model outputs.
+Information on the spatial distribution of landslides was used for a qualitative validation of the modeling results for the following reasons: (a) for Lower Austria a very comprehensive and spatially accurate landslide inventory based on high-resolution airborne lidar-based DTM mapping exists (Petschko et al., 2015); however, it does not contain any temporal information; (b) the Building Ground Registry (BGR) is the most comprehensive source of reported damage-causing landslides in Austria; however, its spatial and temporal accuracy is insufficient for physically based